-The RAA takes fraud and corruption seriously.
-Suspected fraud will be assessed and investigated as appropriate, which may require involvement of external parties such as NSW Police or the NSW Independent Commission Against Corruption (ICAC).

-- 11.1 By signing the claim form, you are declaring that the information provided in the application form and supporting documentation is true and accurate. - 11.2 Providing inaccurate, untrue or misleading information may be a breach of criminal law for which serious penalties may apply. - 11.3 The RAA responds to fraud by: - Audit and site validation of applications and claims that are of concern - Referral to NSW Police or ICAC of suspected fraud - Recovery of any assistance provided under a fraudulent application - 11.4 An application approval, or payment of a claim against an approved grant, may be delayed where: - Assistance previously provided by this or any other related NSW government grant program cannot be validated or - The outcome of relevant legal or validation actions may impact the decision to grant further assistance.
+- 11.1 The RAA takes fraud and corruption seriously.
+Suspected fraud will be assessed and investigated as appropriate, which may require involvement of external parties such as NSW Police or the NSW Independent Commission Against Corruption (ICAC). - 11.2 By signing the claim form, you are declaring that the information provided in the application form and supporting documentation is true and accurate. - 11.3 Providing inaccurate, untrue or misleading information may be a breach of the Rural Assistance Act 1989 or criminal law for which serious penalties may apply. - 11.4 The RAA responds to fraud by: - Audit and site validation of applications and claims that are of concern - Referral to NSW Police or ICAC of suspected fraud - Recovery of any assistance provided under a fraudulent application - 11.5 An application approval, or payment of a claim against an approved grant, may be delayed where: - Assistance previously provided by this or any other related NSW government grant program cannot be validated or - The outcome of relevant legal or validation actions may impact the decision to grant further assistance.